How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 What Is Ownership Comp?

 If the owner’s salary was $120,000 and they paid seven percent in taxes, their total tax burden would increase the owner comp to $128,400.
-If the owner were to add any “perks,” including club dues, a personal vehicle, health insurance, or travel fees, that amount should also be added to the owner comp.
+If the owner adds any “perks,” including club dues, a personal vehicle, health insurance, or travel fees, that amount should also be added to the owner's comp.

 Ownership Comp is combined with a business’ EBITDA to give you the SDE.